JoshKernick/p5js/Solar System/README.md

-Simulation of the 8 planets in our solar system
+Simulation of the 8 planets in our solar system.

 Controls: